fhiso/legacy-format/dates.md

 *dates* which are *approxiately stated*, nor of giving natural language descriptions, nor of stating a *imprecise* *date* via its *precision range*.
 ELF provides several extensions to the generic *date* syntax to provide this functionality.
-Syntactically, these are expressed be prefixing the generic *date* syntax with a token called **date modifier**.
+Syntactically, these are expressed by prefixing the generic *date* syntax with a token called **date modifier**.

+{.example}  An "`ABT`" *date modifier* is introduced in {§approx}.
+It is placed before the *date*, as in "`ABT JAN 1901`".

 {.ednote}  This draft, like [GECOM 5.5.1], does not allow more than one of these facilities to be used on the same *date*.
 It seems potentially useful to remove this restriction, for example by allowing "`FROM ABT 1798 TO 2 JAN 1842`".
-Thebe no ambiguity in the grammar with such constructs and their meaning would generally be well defined.
+There would be no ambiguity in the grammar with such constructs and their meaning would generally be well defined.
 Backwards compatibility could be handled by saying that applications *should not* produce such constructs but *must* be able to read them.
 This would also allow constructs such as "`EST ABT 1881`", which the GEDCOM grammar does not allow but which appears as an example in [GEDCOM 5.5.1], albeit as an example of an unnecessary circumlocution.
-Should ELF support such things?
+Should the initial version of ELF support such things?

-#### Approximated dates
+#### Approximated dates                                        {#approx}

 A *date* *may* be preceded by one of the tokens `ABT`, `CAL` or `EST`, as shown in the following `DateApprox` production: